gateio/gateapi-php/docs/Api/SpotApi.md

 $associate_array['page'] = 1; // int | Page number
 $associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list
 $associate_array['type'] = 'lend'; // string | Only retrieve changes of the specified type.
 All types will be returned if not specified.
+$associate_array['code'] = 'code_example'; // string | Specify account change code query, if not specified, all change types are included, and the priority is higher than `type`

 try {
     $result = $apiInstance->listSpotAccountBook($associate_array);